The ROI on Metadata for Books

 Metadata transmission can be easily entrusted to reputable third parties.
 But the preparation of accurate metadata must remain an in-house process.
 Metadata change throughout the lifecycle of a title.
 And the latest code definitions in ONIX 3.01 encourage publishers to cast their nets wide to capture a robust set of relevant data.
 This demands a level of awareness achievable only through training, a scarce commodity for book publishers.

-Our own Metadata Handbook is a serviceable introduction to the challenge, an omnibus of sorts, that can address up to intermediate requirements.
+Our own Metadata Handbook provides an introduction to the challenge, one that can address up to intermediate requirements.
 But advanced metadata usage is understood by perhaps only a few dozen people in the entire industry (and none better than Editeur’s Graham Bell, Chief Data Architect for the group).

 Michael McGill has taken an important step toward calculating the ROI available to publishers that undertake the metadata challenge, while also defining the scope of the HR requirements that good metadata demands.